SAUMYAMUNDRA/Meal-ganj-website-/README.md

 # How to run the website?

-This website runs on a flask server hosted locally, just execute **"main.py" **file and open the highlighted link that includes your ip address in the browser
+This website runs on a flask server hosted locally, just execute **main.py**file and open the highlighted link that includes your ip address in the browser
 [![](https://i.ibb.co/vJQyLvR/Capture.png)](https://i.ibb.co/vJQyLvR/Capture.png)

 **THE MAIN.PY FILE REQUIRES FLASK TO RUN**